TheMariday/marimapper/README.md

 `--backend PixelBlaze --server 192.168.4.1` to enable this backend, adjusting the server IP where needed

-It might also need a port like `:8000`, not sure...
-Someone help me out here!

 Once you've completed your 3D map, upload it to pixelblaze using `marimapper_upload_to_pixelblaze --help`